h2oai/h2o-2/h2o-docs/source/Ruser/Rinstall.rst

 **Step 2**

-Start up R or Rstudio and install the R client package by running install.packages and inputting the location of the tar file.
-Finally load the library and check that a simple demo script runs.
+Start R or Rstudio and install the R client package by running **install.packages** and entering the location of the tar file.
+To verify the installation, load the library and check that a simple demo script runs.

 ::